dalgado-aws/BlogPosts/06_DynamicProgrammingCallTrees.md

 As the process is repeated, we will end up with "negative", or "0" nodes.

-Reaching a "0" nodes means we have reached the top of the staircase(There are no more steps to cover).
+Reaching a "0" node means we have reached the top of the staircase(There are no more steps to cover).
 All the paths from the root to  "0" node represent a valid path to take to reach the top of the staircase.

 Let's evaluate how we could end up with a "negative" node.
 Say, for example, we start by jumping 3 steps, and then jump another 3 steps.
 The remaining steps will be 5-3-3=-1 If the "remaining" value of a leaf is negative, then that path is not a valid solution.

+##### The Hidden for-loops
+We had multiple nested for-loops in the original simplistic solution.
+They seem to have disappeared from the recursion based solution!

+On closer observation, we can see that there are 3 recursive invocations in the method.
+That is a HIDDEN for-loop with i=0 to i=3.

+And what about nesting?
+The original simplistic solution had 5 levels of nested for-loops.

+In the recursive method, the level of nesting is controlled by the recursive code.
+The body of the method usually has an decision to make:
+   - Either make another set of recursive calls thus emulating a DEEPER NESTED for-loop
+   - Or return without invoking itself

+##### Collecting All the Solutions
 The problem statement asks to count the number of ways/paths that exists.
 However, we will try to list out the actual paths.